brandondlmn/Chatbot_Poe_Part1/README.md

 =================================================================
 Chatbot AI -> Please enter your name:
 =================================================================
-user -> Alice
+user -> Brandon
-ChatBot AI-> I have saved your name as Alice
+ChatBot AI-> I have saved your name as Brandon
 Please enter your favourite cybersecurity tip: user -> Use strong passwords
 =================================================================
 Would you like to see your details (yes/no)
 Alice -> yes
-Your full name is Alice
+Your full name is Brandon
 Your favourite cybersecurity fact is Use strong passwords
 3. Question Answering
 Valid Questions: